 According to Experian, the areas listed below affect your credit score.
 How the score is calculated is Experian’s secret sauce and they don’t plan on telling the general public the formula.

-- Whether you make payments on time – missed payments are a red flag and show you can’t pay your debts.
+Whether you’ve made payments on time – missed payments are a red flag and show you can’t pay your debts.
 This is bad.

-- Whether you’re on the electoral roll -proof of where you currently live and have lived in the past is checked this way.
+Whether your on the electoral roll – proof of where you currently live and have lived in the past is checked this way.
 Address details must be accurate.

-- Defaults, bankruptcy, IVAs or CCJs – these are serious marks on your credit score and show you may have had problems in the past.
+Defaults, bankruptcy, IVA’s or CCJ’s – these are section marks on your credit score and show you may have had problems in the past.

 If you have debt, are not making payments on time and are applying for more credit, lenders see you as a higher risk and so you’ll end up with a lower score.
 Those who don’t borrow too much, keep making their payments and don’t need to frequently borrow are seen as a lower risk and therefore rewarded with a higher score.

 Improve your Credit Score in 7 simple steps